DavidCarl/UFO/NEWREADME.md

 Running 12 searches in parallel with 2 threads allocated to each instance takes 6.8 seconds which is quite fast, but compared to running 24 threads with 24 searches which takes 12.2 seconds it would take 13.6 seconds to obtain the same result.
 In the case of runnig 12 searches in parallel with 2 threads allocated to each instance with our 48900 cities would the total compute time 93.1 hours, spread across 12 parallel instances would give a 7,76 hours.

-Thereby we save 0,85 hours by only using a single thread 24 cores comapred to running
+Thereby we save 0,85 hours by only using a single thread 24 cores comapred to running 12 parallel searches with 2 threads allocated to each.

 ### How to reproduce our benchmarks